 Chapter 4: Discussion of Results

 My practical theory stated that engaging the Levelising framework while reflecting on my practice would help me to improve my facilitation.
 Reflecting in this manner would help me to become aware of my actions, how my conceptual frames informed my actions, and decisions I made as a result.
 I also believed that I could benefit from considering the frames of others.
 Reflecting on my practice guided by Levelising, I thought, would present opportunities for me to make meaningful improvements to my practice.
+This chapter addresses Theorize in the DATA-DATA model.

 In this chapter, I discuss the results presented in Chapter 3 in light of my practical theory.
 I first discuss the results of my summative analysis that address my first research question.
 Next, I discuss the synthesis of my formative and summative analyses as they relate to answering my second research question.
 In both cases, I present how the results compare to previous studies of Levelising and related literature.